-The recommended input supply voltage (VCCI) for UCC20225 is between 3-V and 18-V. The recommended output bias supply voltage (VDDA/VDDB) range is between 9.2-V to 25-V. The lower end of this bias supply range is governed by the internal under voltage lockout (UVLO) protection feature of each device.
+The recommended input supply voltage (VCCI) for UCC20225-Q1 family is between 3-V and 18-V. The recommended output bias supply voltage (VDDA/VDDB) range is 6.5-V to 25-V for UCC20225A-Q1 and 9.2-V to 25-V for UCC20225-Q1.
+The lower end of this bias supply range is governed by the internal under voltage lockout (UVLO) protection feature of each device.
 VDD and VCCI should not fall below their respective UVLO thresholds for normal operation, or else gate driver outputs can become clamped low for >50μs by the UVLO protection feature (for more information on UVLO see VDD, VCCI, and Under Voltage Lock Out (UVLO)).
-The upper end of the VDDA/VDDB range depends on the maximum gate voltage of the power device being driven by UCC20225, and should not exceed the recommended maximum VDDA/VDDB of 25-V.
+The upper end of the VDDA/VDDB range depends on the maximum gate voltage of the power device being driven by UCC20225-Q1 family, and should not exceed the recommended maximum VDDA/VDDB of 25-V.

-A local bypass capacitor should be placed between the VDD and VSS pins, with a value of between 220 nF and $10~\mu F$ for device biasing.
+A local bypass capacitor should be placed between the VDD and VSS pins, with a value of between 220 nF and 10 μ F for device biasing.
 It is further suggested that an additional 100-nF capacitor be placed in parallel with the device biasing capacitor for high frequency filtering.
 Both capacitors should be positioned as close to the device as possible.
 Low ESR, ceramic surface mount capacitors are recommended.

 Similarly, a bypass capacitor should also be placed between the VCCI and GND pins.
-Given the small amount of current drawn by the logic circuitry within the input side of UCC20225, this bypass capacitor has a minimum recommended value of 100 nF.
+Given the small amount of current drawn by the logic circuitry within the input side of UCC20225-Q1 family, this bypass capacitor has a minimum recommended value of 100 nF.